anubhavcoder/flu_shot_learning/README.md

 The 'data_exploration.ipynb' Jupyter notebook details my EDA process.

+The 'data_imputation.ipynb' Jupyter notebook details how I went about with imputing missing data.
+I considered the pros and cons of various approaches before settling on an imputation method.

 The 'models.ipynb' Jupyter notebook details my model-building attempts.

 The link for the challenge is: https://www.drivendata.org/competitions/66/flu-shot-learning/